 I was a little nervous as my route took me through Pigeon Forge which was horribly slow.
 But luckily I didn’t hit much traffic elsewhere!

 I made a couple of stops…once for an airplane-shaped filling station, once for a giant chicken I didn’t find, and once for a giant chair.
+I sped past a giant cross in Tennessee.

 And for Krystals.